WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-28-In-which-AI-tried-to-answer-my-question-and-was-just-wrong.markdown

 and if you thought that really important, you might.

 Otherwise, this feels hard to catch, even from production.
-Production signals are enormously and high volume and spread very wide.
+Production signals are enormous, high volume, and spread very thin and wide.
 Problems like this tend to get very granular.
 If we try to track this kind of thing, it starts to feel like tracking every mosquito around the equator.
-Just one can give you malaria, so the consequences of prolbem may be high, but an individual mosquito tracking strategy is not going to work.
+Just one can give you malaria, so the consequences of problem may be high, but an individual mosquito tracking strategy is not going to work.

 The musing continues